sruj75/UniBot-JainProject/README.md

-# College Information Chatbot
+# UniBot - College Information Chatbot

-This is a simple chatbot application that can answer questions about your college based on a PDF document.
-It uses natural language processing and machine learning to understand questions and provide relevant answers.
+A simple chatbot application that can answer questions about your college based on PDF documents.
+This application automatically processes PDF files from the `docs` directory and creates a chat interface for asking questions about B.Tech and M.Tech programs.

 ## Features

-- Upload and process PDF documents containing college information
+- Automatically loads and processes PDF documents from the `docs` directory
 - Chat-based interface for asking questions
 - Context-aware responses based on the PDF content
+- Multiple PDF extraction methods for better compatibility
-- Support for both OpenAI and local models
+- Support for both Groq and OpenAI APIs, with fallback to local models

 ## Requirements